HomePage Path

 Leicester Castle is located in the city centre, off Castle View.
 25 miles south of Nottingham, on the M1-A5460.

 The site is owned by Leicester City Council and is freely accessible in daylight hours.
-The Hall and the Cellar are occasionally open for public tours.
+Castle Hall and John of Gaunt's Cellar are occasionally open for public tours.

 There are car parks nearby.